Windows Problem Solving

 - Why does Windows tell me your program is unsafe?

-- Windows SmartScreen, and some over-protective web browsers, may warn that a program is unsafe simply because the publisher or the specific file is unrecognized.
+- Windows SmartScreen, and some over-protective web browsers, may warn that a program is unsafe simply because the publisher or the file is unrecognized.
 ORT Software is both the developer and publisher of CrossCraze.
 So long as you have obtained CrossCraze directly from this website, you can be sure it has not been tampered with and can safely ignore these warnings (click 'more info', then 'run anyway').

 - Why does my mouse pointer disappear?